crate/cratedb-guide/docs/integrate/influxdb/cloud.md

 # Cloud to Cloud

-The procedure for importing data from [InfluxDB Cloud] into [CrateDB Cloud] is similar, with a few small adjustments.
+The procedure for importing data from [InfluxDB Cloud] into [CrateDB Cloud] is similar like the {ref}`standalone variant <influxdb-tutorial>`, with a few small adjustments.

-First, helpful aliases again:
+First, helpful aliases:
 ```shell
 alias ctk="docker run --rm -it ghcr.io/crate/cratedb-toolkit:latest ctk"
 alias crash="docker run --rm -it ghcr.io/crate/cratedb-toolkit:latest crash"
 ```

-You will need your credentials for both CrateDB and InfluxDB.
+You will need credentials for both CrateDB and InfluxDB.
 Use placeholders and/or environment variables (recommended) to avoid leaking secrets in shell history.